IJG-DR/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 3 - T-Tests on Suspension Coils

+For our third statistical analysis, we used *R*'s *t.test()* function to conduct t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

+Before conducting the different t-tests, we inspected the data to understand if it conformed to a normal distribution.
+This was done visually for the whole population as well as for each lot, using *ggplot2*'s *geom_density()* function.
+Then, we conducted a Shapiro-Wilk test using *R*'s *shapiro.test()* function on the whole population as well as on each lot.
+The results are as follows:

+### Data for the Whole Population

 ![PSI Population Distribution](Resources/images/psi_population_dist.png)

+### Data for the Whole Lot 1

 ![Lot 1 PSI Distribution](Resources/images/psi_lot1_distribution.png)

+### Data for the Whole Lot 2

 ![Lot 2 PSI Distribution](Resources/images/psi_lot2_distribution.png)

+### Data for the Whole Lot 3

 ![Lot 3 PSI Distribution](Resources/images/psi_lot3_distribution.png)

+### Shapiro Test for Each Group

 ![Shapiro Normality Tests](Resources/images/shapiro_normality_tests.png)

+After considering the data, and seeing that visually both the population, Lot 2 and Lot 3 have minor skewness, and that only Lot 2 has a  a *p-value* greater than 0.05 in order to meet our significance level for the Shapiro-Wilks Test, we opted for a minimum sample size greater than 20 in conducting one sample t-tests, in order to rely on the *Central Limit Theorem* (source: https://www.spss-tutorials.com/spss-shapiro-wilk-test-for-normality/).

+These t-tests were conducted for the whole population as well as for each lot using *R*'s *t.test()* function with the *subset* argument.
+We also used a sample size of 30 to be on the safe side.

+### T-Test for the Population
 ![One-Sample T-Test - Population](Resources/images/onesample_t-test_population.png)

+### T-Test for Lot 1
 ![One-Sample T-Test - Lot 1](Resources/images/onesample_t-test_lot1.png)

+### T-Test for Lot 2
 ![One-Sample T-Test - Lot 2](Resources/images/onesample_t-test_lot2.png)

+### T-Test for Lot 3
 ![One-Sample T-Test - Lot 3](Resources/images/onesample_t-test_lot3.png)